jsbok/BICprototype/README.md

 ## How-to
 ### Prerequisite

+#### Geant4
-Geant4 10.5.0 or 10.6.0 confirmed on MacOS 14.4.1\
+Geant4 10.5.0 or 10.6.0 work on MacOS 14.4.1\
-Simulation on Geant4 with higher version produce invalid output.\
+Simulation on Geant4 with higher version produce invalid simulation output.\
-Recommend to use it only for geometry visualization.
+Recommend to use recent version only for geometry visualization.
+\

-#### For local installation
+###### For local installation
 Geant4 must be built with cmake option `-DGEANT4_INSTALL_DATA=ON` for simulation.
 \
 For more information, Refer to https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/
 \
-ROOT 6.30 confirmed on MacOS 14.4.1
+#### CERN ROOT
-Other versions may work.
+any recent version may work.
-\
-Other prerequisites not listed here can exists.

 ### Compile

-    export Geant4_DIR=/dir/to/geant4-install
+    export Geant4_DIR=/dir/to/geant4-install # Geant4 install directory
-    export ROOT_DIR=/dir/to/ROOT
+    export ROOT_DIR=/dir/to/ROOT # ROOT library(libROOTHist.so, ...) directory

     source setup.sh
     mkdir build && cd build